notCyloth/Cheatsheet/3 - Privilege Escalation/Windows/Abusing Privileges.md

 If a user has either of the following privileges, mimikatz can be used:
 * SeImpersonatePrivilege
 * SeDebugPrivilege

+Once mimikatz is transferred to the target windows device, run it as administrator via powershell.

 Enable SeDebugPrivilege (require for dumping passwords):
 ```
 privilege::debug